Published: December 6, 2023

 Congratulations 2023 public impact award recipient, dr. steven beyea

 Congratulations to Dr. Steven Beyea on receiving the 2023 Public Impact Award at the 21st Discovery Awards.

-The Public Impact Award, presented by Research Nova Scotia, recognizes a Nova Scotian researcher in academia, a public research institution, government, or the private sector, whose research has benefited Nova Scotians by tangibly improving the economy, environment, healthcare system, or society.
-The recipient’s work was developed in response to the needs of society, and is solving a problem, managing a risk, or creating an opportunity for Nova Scotians.
+The Public Impact Award is proudly presented and sponsored by Research Nova Scotia.
+It’s awarded to a researcher whose research has benefited the well-being of the province and people of Nova Scotia.
+The recipient’s work intentionally responds to the needs of society, solves a problem, manages a risk, or creates an opportunity for Nova Scotians.

 Ukrainian Emergency Research Support Program

 The Ukrainian Emergency Research Support Fund will provide funding to undergraduate and graduate students, postdoctoral fellows, and researchers who are accepted by a Nova Scotian institution to continue their research work.
 Postsecondary research institutions and research-focused organizations are eligible hosts for the grants, which are intended to offset some of the costs of outfitting offices and labs, renting out or sharing equipment, and integrating visiting Ukrainians into a Nova Scotian education system.

 CIHR is seeking diverse and dedicated individuals to join its Governing Council.
 Your expertise will help shape strategic directions, goals, and policies for CIHR.

 CIHR has a large list of current funding opportunities including Team Grants, Project Grants, Fellowships, Undergraduate and Doctoral Awards, Operating Grants, Catalyst Grants, and more.